 There are also Park Hopper tickets that allow you to switch parks at 2 pm each day (and then go back and forth as much as you like).

 Finally, there you can pay extra to add on Genie Plus.
-This replaced their FastPass system and it lets you enter a separate (and usually much shorter) line for specific rides.
+This replaced their FastPass system, which lets you enter a separate (and usually much shorter) line for specific rides.

 What are the Best Ages for a Disneyland Vacation?